Developmental study of a pneumatic path-guided transportation system

 By covering the pipe sections with 2 meter wide PV thin film we get a year-round electricity gain.
 On north-south routes, the PV lines that can be moved there are automatically inclined according to the direction of the sun from the east (lateral film shift).

-Currently, providers such as: AltaDevices, Heliatek, Alwitra-Evalon cSi, Hanergy, Nanosolar with their AgAs, OLED, DSSC, PSC or CIGS thin-film cells * show a good price-performance ratio.
-They can be cut to size, light, self-adhesive, inexpensive to manufacture and easy to recycle.
+Suppliers such as: AltaDevices, Flisom, Heliatek, Alwitra-Evalon-cSi, Hanergy, Nanosolar are currently showing a good price-performance ratio with their AgAs, OLED, DSSC, PSC or CIGS thin-film cells *.
+They can be cut to size, are light, self-adhesive, inexpensive to manufacture, can be recycled without any problems and are productive even in diffuse daylight.

 PV films deliver economically efficient solar power even in diffuse light and with